golden isolationism, SOLD

 Eugene Paul-Emeralds (Art dealer / collector) Judge's Personal Favourite Work review- Premier Art Award London 2019 (31.10.2019)

 Many collectors acquire art because of the love of art and sometimes as a means of escaping our own reality, well this piece I have chosen transports you into a different dimension of time and space.
 Maybe a past, present or a future world.
-Alien architectural structure- projection linking time and space.
+Alien architectural structure- projections linking time and space.

 Stefania Pinsone has invented details of landscape void of human presence, labyrinths, indefinite corridors, mazes, cellular structures.
 The artist never use any human entity, nor is any humanoid passage perceived.
 The structure could be considered a projection of the human brain, the mechanisms that drives the neuronal system or the connections that are inside a complex organism.
 As they relate to the structure of the brain.